hectormc-main/Fritter/ROUTES.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the alias is not logged in
 - `400` If the freet content is empty or a stream of empty spaces
 - `413` If the freet content is more than 140 characters long